University-of-Adelaide-Bx-Masters/BIOINF-3010-7150/Practicals/hybrid_genome_assembly/index.md

 ### Questions

- - *How many contigs and scaffold do you get for your assemblies?*
+ - *How many contigs and scaffolds do you get for your assemblies?*

 Given the limited amount of time in this practical: